ndierckx/NOVOPlasty/README.md

 **22/03/17**
 - It is now possible to use zipped (only .gz extension) read files as input.
 - An extra option is added to the config file (Max memory).
 This makes you able to choose a maximum memory usage.
 - This max memory option is very handy if you want to subsample your dataset (leave it blank if no limit).
-**01/03/17**
-- Seed retrieval has been updated (works on lower coverage now).
-- A bug is resolved that made seed files of one line terminating the assembly.
-- Improved tandem repeat assembly
-- Improved merging of contigs
-- An extra type is added, now you can use "mito_plant" to assemble plant mitochondria (this mode will be improved in the future)
-- This requires an extra input in the config file, namely the fasta file of the assembled chloroplast.
-**08/02/17**
-- SEED RETRIEVAL bug was sometimes caused by unsupported read formats.
-  The error message is updated and then you can contact me to update the read format.
-- Bug in repetitive region is resolved (assembly didn't stop and made huge extende log files).

 ## Cite